All Products

 Automatically clean up expired log files

-Servers generate many logs every day and upload them to a specified directory.
-You can configure a lifecycle rule based on the last modified time to delete all objects in a bucket after a specified number of days.
-This releases storage space and reduces storage costs.
+Servers upload logs daily to a designated directory.
+Use a last-modified-time rule to delete all objects in a bucket after a specified number of days, releasing storage and reducing costs.

 Use automatic storage tiering for hot and cold data

-For data with uncertain access frequency, such as website images, online videos, and documents, you can enable the access tracking feature.
-Then, you can use a lifecycle rule based on the last access time to implement intelligent data tiering.
-The system automatically transitions cold data to the Infrequent Access, Archive, or Cold Archive storage class based on actual access patterns.
-This achieves intelligent tiering and cost optimization.
+For data with uncertain access frequency (website images, videos, documents), enable access tracking and use a lifecycle rule based on the last access time to implement intelligent data tiering.
+The system transitions cold data to lower-cost storage classes based on actual access patterns.

 Automatically clean up previous versions

-After you enable versioning, overwrite and delete operations on data are saved as previous versions.
-When a bucket accumulates many previous versions or expired delete markers, you can use a lifecycle rule based on the last modified time together with versioning to reduce storage costs.
-Objects are automatically deleted after a specified time.
-This reduces storage costs and improves the performance of listing objects.
+With versioning enabled, overwrites and deletes are saved as previous versions.
+When a bucket accumulates many previous versions or expired delete markers, use a lifecycle rule based on the last modified time together with versioning to reduce storage costs.
+This reduces costs and improves object listing performance.

 Automatically clean up fragments from multipart uploads